One thing everybody enjoyed as a child was a good water fight, especially when the summer came around.

 Unfortunately, the festivities of Songkran are marred every year by the large volume of road traffic accidents.

-The majority of accidents are caused by people driving under the influence of alcohol, marking the tragic consequence of such extended enjoyment.
+The majority of accidents are caused by people driving under the influence of alcohol, highlighting the tragic consequence of such extended enjoyment.

 My 10-Tip Songkran Survival Guide